IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/MVP/MVP+Makefile.md

 ## Regression Testing:

-### Step 1: Create the Extension SubDirectory for Regression SQL File:
+### Step 1: Create the Extension subdirectory for test SQL files:
 - Create a subdirectory for your regression file.
 Name it `sql`

 ```bash